ogaston/math-game/README.md

 ### Online Example

-An online example of the app will be in  https://ogaston.github.io/math-game/, soon -.-
+An online example of the app will be in  https://ogaston.github.io/math-game/